How To Make A Landing Page On Wix

 Branding and Consistency

 A landing page offers an opportunity to reinforce brand identity across every marketing channel.
-When the design, colors, and tone of your landing page match the ad or email that sent the visitor there, it creates a seamless experience that builds credibility.
+When the design, colors, and tone of your landing page match the ad or email that sent the visitor there, it creates a consistent experience that builds credibility.
 Inconsistency between an ad and the page it links to is one of the most common reasons visitors leave without converting.

 Flexibility and Scalability

 Wix landing pages can be duplicated and adapted for new campaigns in minutes.
-Launch a seasonal promotion, test a new product offer, or run a giveaway - then duplicate the page and swap out the content for the next campaign.
+Launch a seasonal promotion, test a new product offer, or run a giveaway, then duplicate the page and swap out the content for the next campaign.
 You can scale your marketing efforts without rebuilding from scratch every time.

 Creating a landing page on Wix is one of the highest-impact things you can do for your marketing without needing a developer.
 In five steps - log in, pick a template, add your content, set up your CTAs, and publish - you can have a live, conversion-ready page that captures leads or drives sales.